tegacodes/Drawing-Seeing-Moving-with-Code/code/9-websocket-p5-master/README.md

 ###Troubleshooting
 Heroku not serving your app?
 Check:
+* Does your p5js sketch run locally?
+Maybe its a problem with your code.
 * Are your paths to the p5js library correct?
-* Is your html file and your sketch.js file and any of your other javascript files located in the public folder?
+* Is your html file and your sketch.js file and any of your other javascript files you've written located in the public folder?
-* Make sure you call your html file index.html to avoid issues.
+* Make sure you call your html file index.html (if you call it embed.html or similar your app will be at http://mycoolapp.herokuapp.com/embed.html
 * Has your repository got a Procfile, a package.json file and a gitignore file as specified here?
 * Has your folder got the node_modules folder (this is where express is installed)?
-If not, you have not installed express or sockets properly.
+If not, you have not installed express or sockets properly and your sketch will not run locally.
-* Will your p5js sketch run locally?
-Maybe its a problem with your code.
 * Here is a [great guide for debugging code.](http://p5js.org/tutorials/debugging/)